mwarning/meshnet-lab/README.md

 ## Add Traffic Control properties

 The command provided via the `--link-command` parameter of the network.py script will be executed twice.
 Once for every device end of a link (in the `switch` namespace).
-It is meant to be able configure the kernel packet scheduler.
+It is meant to configure the kernel packet scheduler.

 ```
 ./network change none graph.json --link-command 'tc qdisc replace dev "{ifname}" root tbf rate 100mbit burst 8192 latency 1ms'